jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 #### Use pipes to summarize data

-Also, we experiment bar charts here.
+Also, we experiment with bar charts here.
 By default, `geom_bar` [uses](https://www.rdocumentation.org/packages/ggplot2/versions/1.0.1/topics/geom_bar) stat = "bins", which makes the height of each bar equal to the number of cases in each group.
 If you have a y column, then you should use `stat = "identity"` argument.
-Alternatively, you can use `geom_col()`.
+Alternatively, you can use `geom_col().`

 ```r